 We also demonstrated that performance on pop-out discrimination with two targets was modulated by the competition of potential responses associated with each target, rather than perceptual features.
 Reaction time when either target was associated with opposite responses was slower than when the responses were the same, regardless of whether the target shapes matched or not.
 This pattern of results suggests that both responses associated with either target were activated and that interference driven by the opposing nature of the responses (press ‘top’ or ‘bottom’) incurred slowed reaction times.
 Many studies suggest that simultaneously active responses can compete with each other, which causes conflict that must be resolved prior to one response being executed (Eriksen & Eriksen, 1974; Eriksen & Schultz, 1979; Gratton, et al., 1988; Fournier & Eriksen, 1990).
-Our results suggest that such a competition may arise during pop-out discrimination when multiple targets differ in their potential responses.
+Those studies and the findings reported here are consistent with a motor coactivation model of redundant target decision making where the activity of processing nodes associated with multiple activated responses are summated (Miller, 1982; Giray and Ulrich, 1993).
+In such an processing architecture, response conflict could incur a redundancy cost by either slowing down the rate of evidence accumulation for the eventually executed response or else halting the evidence accumulation process until the conflict has been resolved.
+Future work should be conducted to differentiate between these possibilities.
+Regardless of the underlying information processing architecture, our results suggest that response competition may arise during pop-out discrimination when multiple targets differ in their potential responses.

 The response competition that we observed is also consistent with the notion of “event files” (Frings et al., 2020; Hommel, 2004, 2005).
 According to Hommel (2004, 2005), when a participant encounters a perceptual event and responds with a specific action, a transient “event file” is created in which a representation of the perceptual event, task context, and associated action are bound.
 These files can be retrieved during future encounters with that same perceptual event and task context, thereby reducing the demand on limited cognitive resources required for action selection.
 Perhaps, in our task, the presence of two targets with different perceptual features associated with different responses elicited response competition by simultaneously activating both event files associated with a target missing a top and bottom corner, thereby priming both responses.